nouralmaa/open-data-hack/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

- :cherry_blossom: This is a short collection of cute papers in ecology, used to assess reproducibility of open science in :octopus:Methods in Ecology and Evolution Hackathon:octopus: (https://www.britishecologicalsociety.org/content/methods-in-ecology-and-evolution-hackathon/)  :cherry_blossom:
+ :cherry_blossom: This is a short collection of cute papers in ecology, used to assess reproducibility of open science in :octopus:Methods in Ecology and Evolution Hackathon:octopus:  :cherry_blossom:

-## Papers
+## Papers w citations

 **Continuous remobilization from below-ground provides more than half of all carbon and nitrogen in regrowing shoots after grassland defoliation** \
 [[Paper](http://doi.org/10.1111/1365-2745.14166)]

-### Citation
 ```python
 @article{yang2023continuous,
   title={Continuous remobilization from below-ground provides more than half of all carbon and nitrogen in regrowing shoots after grassland defoliation},